-That’s when Ngan, who has a background in start ups and software development, decided to flip the idea on its ear.
+That’s when Ngan, who has a background in start ups and business analytics, decided to flip the idea on its ear.
 Instead of predicting the ideal building, they would start predicting the ideal piece of underutilized property to develop.

 It’s a big leap from what both did previously.

-Ngan, who grew up in the Phillipines, built an Indigenous language preservation platform.
-It was developed with the Phillipines Department of Education.
+Ngan, who grew up in the Philippines, built an Indigenous language preservation platform.
+It was developed with the Philippines Department of Education.
 He travelled to the different tribes in the country and created a database of their language.

-Le was designing and building bridges for the Kenyan government.
+Le, with the software development experience, was designing and building bridges for the Canadian government.

 She said that you spend 60 to 70 per cent of the time reading through zoning bylaws and land use regulations and little time actually designing the bridge.